Contact - Gliphas Areura

 Running for over six years, the Lincoln University Planning Association (LUPA) aims to support Lincoln students interested in environmental management and planning, with social and industry networks, aimed at bringing the gap between study and practice, students and professionals.

 The Lincoln University Recreation Society aims to network BSRM students with relevant professionals within the industry thus increasing chances of achieving full-time positions once graduated.
-Our website provides easy to access for recreation students at Lincoln to gain valuable work experience, take advantage potential job shadowing opportunities, and be involved with events at Lincoln and within Christchurch.
+Our website provides easy access for recreation students at Lincoln to gain valuable work experience, take advantage of potential job shadowing opportunities, and be involved with events at Lincoln and within Christchurch.
+Website or Facebook

 President- Rachel Downward